What Are the Big 5 Publishers and What Are the Keys to Getting a Big 5 Publishing Deal?

 How to Get a Big 5 Publishing Contract

-What you need: an agent, a query, a proposal, a manuscript (or at least some of it), patience, a large following or indicator of future sales, a clue.
+What you need: an agent, a query, a proposal, a book manuscript (or at least some of it), patience, a large following or indicator of future sales, a clue.

 With very few exceptions, getting a publishing deal with a Big 5 imprint requires an author (through a literary agent) to submit a query and, if invited, a formal proposal and/or manuscript.